Lugdunum3D/Lugdunum/doc/architecture.md

 The graphics [`Render::Queue`](#lug::Graphics::Render::Queue) is responsible for all the rendering.

-The "Command buffer C" for the drawing depends on the two command buffers of transfer by means of semaphores at different stages of the pipeline, `VK_PIPELINE_STAGE_VERTEX_INPUT_BIT` for the camera and `VK_PIPELINE_STAGE_FRAGMENT_SHADER_BIT` for the lights.
+The "Render Command Buffer" for the drawing depends on the "Transfer Command buffer" by means of semaphores at different stages of the pipeline, `VK_PIPELINE_STAGE_VERTEX_INPUT_BIT` for the camera and `VK_PIPELINE_STAGE_FRAGMENT_SHADER_BIT` for the lights and materials.

 #### CPU Side